Post G25-003: Some quick frost protection.

 But I will die with the certain knowledge that if civilization survives, the stupidity of encouraging faster global warming will be universally recognized.
 By whatever portion of the population manages to survive the mass die-offs that will result from a world-wide reduction in arable land.

 (As an afterthought, will the Arctic save us?
 No. Only if you live on a Mercator Projection.
-And only if you think you can grow crops without topsoil, as most the last ice age scraped most of Arctic North America down to bedrock, and deposited that topsoil in the U.S. Midwest.
+And only if you think you can grow crops without topsoil, as the last ice age scraped most of Arctic North America down to bedrock, and deposited that topsoil in the U.S. Midwest.
 (See Canadian Shield).
 Some fraction of the population will likely survive there under even the most extreme warming scenarios.
 But most citizens of the U.S., and the world, will have starved long before there’s any Arctic dividend to share.)

 Post #2103: This and that.